CrashyProjects/ImageResizer/README.md

 ## Configuration
 To use the image resizer tool, you can configure it by setting the following parameters in the config.py file:

-`directory`: Default directory path, will be used only if not passed as argument.
-Default value is ".", the current directory.
+`directory`: The default directory where the images to be resized are located.
+If not passed as argument, the default value is set to the current directory ".".

 `destination`: Desired destination path, if set to "" will be the same as "directory".
 Default value is "", the same directory.